Yajinou/FlowSense/README.md

 * when we interrupt
 * when we stay silent

-FlowSense explores conversational timing as an interaction signal.
+FlowSense explores conversational timing as an interaction signal, it helps Human-Machine Interaction smoother, and more emotionally aware

 ## License